 I received a letter telling me that you will be taking legal action against me; is that right?

 We are currently working through our automated processes to stop our system sending certain automated letters.
-If you have recently received a letter stating that we will be taking or starting legal action against you, please rest assured that on the 17 March we placed all legal action on hold for one month and we continuously monitor the situation.
+If you have recently received a letter stating that we will be taking or starting legal action against you, please rest assured that on the 17 March we placed all legal action on hold as required by the official guidance and we continuously monitor the situation.

-What happens next month, will you be reviewing your position on legal action again?
+What happens next month, will you be reviewing your position?

 Yes.
 We are constantly reviewing the situation and closely following guidance issued by the government and our regulatory body.
 Please check back here for regular updates.